Jeffery2534/school_system_backend/README.md

-School System
+School System Guide
-Guide to Run the Codes
+There are three version to run the codes

 For Web Version
    Open the link below in the browser.